What to Expect

 A steady, thoughtful approach to therapy

-Beginning therapy can feel like a big step, especially if you’re used to being the capable one or carrying a lot internally.
-At Wayfinding, sessions are designed to feel calm, focused, and emotionally safe, not rushed or overwhelming.
+Beginning therapy or coaching can feel like a big step, especially if you’re used to being the capable one.
+At Wayfinding, sessions are calm, focused, and emotionally safe — not rushed or overwhelming.

-You don’t need to arrive with the “right” words or a clear agenda.
-We’ll move at a pace that respects your nervous system and your life.
+You don’t need the “right” words or a clear agenda.
+We move at a pace that respects your nervous system and your life.

 What sessions are like

-Sessions are collaborative and conversational, with room for reflection, insight, and practical grounding.
-We focus first on creating stability and understanding before pushing for change.
+Sessions are collaborative and grounded, with space for reflection, insight, and practical support.
+We build stability and understanding before pushing for change.

-• Understanding patterns shaped by early responsibility, trauma, or long-term stress
+• Exploring patterns shaped by early responsibility, trauma, or chronic stress

 • Reducing anxiety, burnout, and emotional overload